bpostlethwaite/fileswap-stream/README.md

 ```
 every five seconds as determined by `swapper`.

-Other useful ideas for `swapper` would be function that returns a different value every day:
+Other useful ideas for `swapper` would be a function that returns a different value every day:
 ```javascript
 function swapper () {
   var d = new Date()